cycodehq/vscode-extension/README.md

 # Features

+Cycode VS Code Extension scans your code for exposed secrets, passwords, tokens, keys, and other credentials.

 The Cycode VSCode Extension includes the following features:

 - Cycode CLI: The extension includes a built-in Cycode command-line interface (CLI) that allows users to interact with the Cycode platform directly from the VSCode editor.